-Nicholas Syrett joined the faculty in 2006 and is currently an associate professor and graduate director.
-Syrett earned his A.B. in Women’s and Gender Studies at Columbia University and his M.A. and Ph.D. in the Program in American Culture at the University of Michigan.
-He is interested in the history of women, gender, and sexuality in the United States during the nineteenth and twentieth centuries.
-He is currently writing a book on the history of minors, marriage, and the regulation of youthful sexuality in the United States.
-Portions of this research appear in the Journal of the History of Childhood and Youth and in the forthcoming anthology Childhood and Youth in the Gilded Age and Progressive Era (NYU Press).
-He is also co-editing (with Corinne T. Field) a collection of essays on the significance of chronological age in American history, which will be published by New York University Press.
+Nicholas Syrett joined the faculty in 2006 and is currently an associate professor and the Department’s graduate coordinator.
+Syrett earned his A.B. in Women’s and Gender Studies at Columbia University and his M.A. and Ph.D. from the Program in American Culture at the University of Michigan.
+He is interested in the history of gender, sexuality, and childhood in the United States during the nineteenth and twentieth centuries.
+He is currently writing a book (to be published by the University of North Carolina Press) on the history of minors, marriage, and the regulation of youthful sexuality in the United States.
+Articles from this research appear in the anthology Childhood and Youth During the Gilded Age and Progressive Era (ed.
+James Marten, NYU Press) and in the Journal of the History of Childhood and Youth, the latter of which won the 2014 Fass-Sandin Article Prize from the Society for the History of Children and Youth.
+He is also co-editing (with Corinne T. Field) a collection of essays on the significance of chronological age in American history, Age in America: Colonial Era to the Present, forthcoming from New York University Press in 2015.

-He has been interviewed about his research by Inside Higher Ed, Newsweek, Out, North Carolina Public Radio, The Current (the daily radio news program of the CBC in Canada), BackStory, Times Higher Education (U.K.), and various local and college newspapers.
-He has also published pieces in theNew York Times and American Sexuality, the online magazine of the National Sexuality Resource Center.
+He has been interviewed about his research by Inside Higher Ed, Newsweek, Out, Bloomberg News, The Atlantic, The State of Things (WUNC-North Carolina), The Current (CBC-Canada), BackStory, The Morning Shift (WBEZ-Chicago), Times Higher Education (U.K.), and various local and college newspapers.
+He has also published pieces in theNew York Times and American Sexuality.
 In 2010-2011 he was given the first annual Diversity in the Classroom award by UNC’s College of Humanities and Social Sciences and the Outstanding Supportive Faculty Member Award by UNC’s GLBTA Resource Center.
 In 2012-13, he was named the College Scholar for Humanities and Social Sciences at UNC.

-Dr. Syrett also offers the following classes at UNC:
+Dr. Syrett offers the following classes at UNC:

 - HIST 101: Survey of American History from 1877 to the Present